jenkinsci/google-kubernetes-engine-plugin/docs/Home.md

     ```bash
     gcloud iam service-accounts keys create ~/jenkins-gke-key.json --iam-account $SA_EMAIL
     ```
+1. If using cloud shell, click the 3 vertical dots and **Download file**, then enter "jenkins-gke-key.json".
 1. In Jenkins, click the Credentials button on the left side of the screen.
 Then click System.
 1. Click Global credentials then **Add credentials** on the left.
 1. In the Kind dropdown, select **Google Service Account from private key**.